 Who should consider an umbrella policy?
 Most homeowners should consider an umbrella, but especially those active in community affairs.
 Serving in civic, charitable, and religious organizations can lead to conflicts, claims, and even lawsuits.
 Even if a lawsuit is thrown out of court, you still must defend yourself.
 Umbrella liability coverage picks up these costs, whether or not a person is actually found to be liable.
 Defense costs generally are covered in addition to the liability limits of the umbrella policy.

 Conversely, a person might face a damaging situation such as a false arrest or imprisonment, defamation, invasion of privacy, wrongful entry, eviction or malicious prosecution.
 Most will want to defend themselves, but will face legal and other costs to do so.
-Homeowners coverage won’t cover it; umbrella coverage can.
+Homeowners coverage won’t cover it; an umbrella policy can.